Sign The Nomination Petition For Rep. Herndon's Re-Election in 2026

 When it comes to crime in Albuquerque, we’re all fed up.
 We should be able to live our lives without fear of falling victim to theft, assault, or worse, and Pamelya Herndon is making progress for us.

-Progress on homelessness
+Progress on juvenile crime

-Pamela Herndon supports the second amendment and does not oppose gun ownership.
-She will defend the right for individuals to protect themselves and their family, while balancing the responsibility that comes with gun ownership.
-To wit, Pamelya introduced and passed Bennie's Bill named after the 13-year-old Washington Middle School child murdered on the playground by a classmate with his father's unsecured gun.
+Pamelya introduced and passed Bennie's Bill named after the 13-year-old Washington Middle School child murdered on the playground by a classmate with his father's unsecured gun.
 She strongly supports CAP (child access prevention) legislation and is proud to have updated the criminal code to impose penalties upon adults who fail to safely secure firearms out of the reach of minors that commit criminal acts.

 ECONOMY